 - Feeding difficulties.
 Difficulty coordinating sucking and swallowing may cause feeding problems in infants.
 Your pediatrician may recommend a high-calorie formula to help your baby gain weight.

 - Hyperactivity.
 Children with Angelman syndrome often move quickly from one activity to another, have a short attention span, and keep their hands or a toy in their mouths.
 Hyperactivity often decreases with age, and medication usually isn't necessary.

 - Sleep disorders.
-People with Angelman syndrome often have abnormal sleep-wake patterns and need less sleep than most people.
+People with Angelman syndrome often have abnormal sleep-wake patterns and may require less sleep than most people.
 Sleep difficulties may improve with age.
 Medication and behavior therapy may help control sleep disorders.

 - Obesity.
 Older children with Angelman syndrome tend to have large appetites, which may lead to obesity.

 In rare cases, Angelman syndrome may be passed from an affected parent to a child through defective genes.
-If you're concerned about a family history of Angelman syndrome or if you already have a child with Angelman syndrome, consider talking to your doctor or a genetic counselor for help planning future pregnancies.
+If you're concerned about a family history of Angelman syndrome or if you already have a child with the disorder, consider talking to your doctor or a genetic counselor for help planning future pregnancies.